Sympathy: Evolutionary origins

 The evolution of sympathy is tied to the development of social intelligence: a broad range of behaviors and their associated cognitive skills, such as pair bonding, the creation of social hierarchies, and alliance formation.
-Researchers theorize that empathic emotions, or those relating to the emotions of others, arose due to reciprocal altruism, mother-child bonding, and the need to accurately estimate the future actions of conspecifics.
+Researchers theorize that empathic emotions, or those relating to the emotions of others, arose due to reciprocal altruism, mother–child bonding, and the need to accurately estimate the future actions of conspecifics.
 Empathic emotions emerged from the need to create relationships that were mutually beneficial and to better understand the emotions of others that could avert danger or stimulate positive outcomes.

 Small groups of socially dependent individuals may develop empathic concerns, and later sympathy, if certain prerequisites are met.
-The individuals in this community must have a long enough lifespan to encounter several opportunities to react with sympathy.
+The people in this community must have a long enough lifespan to encounter several opportunities to react with sympathy.
 Parental care relationships, alliances during conflicts, and the creation of social hierarchies are associated with the onset of sympathy in human interactions.
 Sympathetic behavior originally came about during dangerous situations, such as predator sightings, and moments when aid was needed for the sick and/or wounded.
-The evolution of sympathy as a social catalyst can be seen in both primate species and in human development.
+The evolution of sympathy as a social catalyst can be seen in both other primate species and in human development.

 Communication

 Verbal communication is one way individuals communicate feelings of sympathy.
 People can express sympathy by addressing the emotions being felt by themselves and others involved and by acknowledging the current environmental conditions for why sympathy is the appropriate reaction.

-Nonverbal communication includes speech intonation, facial expression, body motions, person-to-person physical contact, how far people position themselves in relation to each other, posture, and appearance.
-Such forms of expression can convey messages related to emotion as well as opinions, physical states (fatigue), and understanding.
-People produce emotion-specific facial expressions that are often the same from culture to culture and are often reproduced by observers, which facilitates the observers' own understanding of the emotion and/or situation.
+Nonverbal communication includes speech intonation, facial expression, body motions, person-to-person physical contact, nonverbal vocal behavior, how far people position themselves in relation to each other, posture, and appearance.
+Such forms of expression can convey messages related to emotion as well as opinions, physical states (e.g. fatigue), and understanding.
+People produce emotion-specific facial expressions that are often the same from culture to culture and are often reproduced by observers, which facilitates the observers' own understandings of the emotion and/or situation.
 There are six universal emotions: happiness, sadness, fear, surprise, disgust, and anger.

 Nonverbal communication cues are often subconscious and difficult to control.
 Deliberate regulation of emotion and nonverbal expression is often imperfect.
-Nonverbal gestures and facial expressions are also generally better understood by observers than by the person experiencing them first hand.
+Nonverbal gestures and facial expressions are also generally better understood by observers than by the person experiencing them first-hand.

 Communicating using physical touch has the unique ability to convey affective information upon contact.
 The interpretation of this information is context-sensitive.
 The touch of the hand on the shoulder during a funeral might be the fastest method of conveying sympathy.
 Patting a person on their back, arms, or head for a few seconds can effectively convey feelings of sympathy between people.
-Nonverbal communication seems to provide a more genuine communication of sympathy, because it is difficult to control nonverbal expressions and so difficult to be deliberately insincere in that medium.
+Nonverbal communication seems to provide a more genuine communication of sympathy, because it is difficult to control nonverbal expressions and therefore difficult to be deliberately insincere in that medium.
 The combination of verbal and nonverbal communication facilitates the acknowledgment and comprehension of sympathy.